AI @ Toyota

 2025 Q2

-Toyota Group launched the Toyota Software Academy and Global AI Accelerator to boost AI and software talent development and accelerate AI integration across products.
+Launch of Toyota Software Academy and Global AI Accelerator to develop AI and software talent and innovation inside Toyota Group.

 2025 Q1: no updates